erhaver/pw/README.md

 # pw
-A small script that will make using [pwgen](https://linux.die.net/man/1/pwgen "pwgen") a bit easy.
+Small script that will make using [pwgen](https://linux.die.net/man/1/pwgen "pwgen") a bit easy.

 ## Installation